 To ensure the appropriate determinations are made, talk with each contractor to better understand their unique work arrangements.
 As many public sector organisations have learned, it can be a mistake to make assumptions and apply a blanket strategy for multiple workers, even if two contractors do very similar work.
 This can reassure your company and your contractors that you’re investing in due diligence to make the right decisions.

 - Work with a contingent workforce management and recruiting partner.

 The regulations of IR35 are complex and can pose challenges for anyone tasked with interpreting them to determine whether contractors may be in violation.
 Collaborating with an experienced third party that understands how IR35 has impacted the public sector can help you assess your risk, guide you through the changes and help ensure you maintain a compliant approach.

-The ECM model can be a cost-effective way to acquire the consultant skills your company needs.
-As the employer of record, Randstad Sourceright can recruit, hire, train and deploy a variety of skilled workers available to you as statement of work (SOW) consultants.
+Our Consulting Talent solution provides a flexible and agile way to acquire the skills your company needs.
+As the employer of record, Randstad Sourceright can recruit, hire, train and deploy a variety of skilled talent available to you as statement of work (SOW) consultants.
 That means your only costs are for the contracted services.
-Additionally, this highly scalable solution delivers resources as needed, so it can grow with your needs.
-Typical savings range between 8 to 25%.
+Additionally, this highly scalable solution delivers talent as needed, so it can grow as your business evolves.

 want to learn more?

-Contact a contingent workforce management expert for a personal consultation or more information on ECM talent models today.
+Contact a Consulting Talent expert today for a personal consultation or more information on how IR35 will impact your contingent workforce strategy.